bernabejyle1-dotcom/Bernabejyle_cmpe/README.md

 Python programs covering fundamental topics such as variables, conditionals, loops, functions, and basic encryption

-Activities related to electronics concepts including resistors, capacitors, and inductance

 Emphasis on readable, well-structured code and proper documentation

 A reflection of my effort, discipline, and commitment to learning throughout the CMPLE course